 In the analytics dashboard, you can keep track of the engagement of your channel and the top-performing videos.

-To start, navigator to studio.youtube.com and you’ll be taken to your channel dashboard.
+To start, navigate to studio.youtube.com, and, again, you’ll be taken to your channel dashboard.

 This is the side menu of your dashboard.

 Once you’re in the menu, select analytics.
-In the analytics view, you’ll be able to choose Engagement towards the top of the page.
+In the analytics view, you’ll be able to choose “engagement” toward the top of the page.
 After engagement is selected, you will be able to analyze the videos and video elements that are engaged with the most as pictured in the view of the engagement metrics of our channel, Film School for Marketers below.

 You’re now on your way to becoming a YouTube SEO master

-Mastering the basics and building a good foundation are incredibly important to most new strategies in life.
-The same can be said for the effort you put into your YouTube SEO.
-By creating a habit of consistency and best practices, you’re well on your way to creating a presence with your videos that’s not only memorable to your audience, but searchable content that is easily found.
+By creating a habit of consistency and best practices, you’re well on your way to creating a presence with your videos that’s not only memorable to your audience but is also searchable content that is easily found.